 Fear and Intent Factors Play a Role

 Criminal threats must put the victim in a state of fear, and the intention of the person making the threats also plays a role.
 If the courts do not believe the person truly intended to murder another person, then the perpetrator is unlikely to face criminal charges.
-Mental state and the motives behind the threat will be considered.
+The mental state and the motives behind the threat will be considered.

 Federal Laws on Threats

 If you threatened to injure someone else severely, you could face federal charges.
-Federal law prohibits threatening to harm someone, and will penalize such with up to five years in a federal penitentiary.
+Federal law prohibits threatening to harm someone and will penalize such with up to five years in a federal penitentiary.